Which US companies are pulling back on diversity initiatives?

 McDonald’s

-Four years after launching a push for more diversity in its ranks, McDonald's said earlier this month that it is ending some of its diversity practices, citing a U.S. Supreme Court decision that outlawed affirmative action in college admissions.
+Four years after launching a push for more diversity in its ranks, McDonald's said earlier this month that it is ending some of its diversity practices.

 McDonald’s said on Jan.
 6 that it will retire specific goals for achieving diversity at senior leadership levels.
 It also intends to end a program that encourages its suppliers to develop diversity training and to increase the number of minority group members represented within their own leadership ranks.

 McDonald's said it will also pause "external surveys."
-The burger giant didn't elaborate, but several other companies have suspended their participation in an annual survey by the Human Rights Campaign that measures workplace inclusion for LGBTQ+ employees.
+The burger giant didn't elaborate, but several other companies have suspended their participation in an annual survey by the HRC.

 In an open letter to employees and franchisees, McDonald's senior leadership team said it remained committed to inclusion and believes that having a diverse workforce is a competitive advantage.